Guide to International Careers

 Studying abroad can put you on the ground, fully legally and supported, for a few months.
 Use the time to learn the language and perhaps study business, economics, or political science (you will have to attend classes to retain your visa).
 Also use the time to get out and meet locals.

-VKontakte or “VK” is sort of a Russian Facebook/LinkedIn.
+VKontakte or “VK” is sort of a Russian-language Facebook/LinkedIn.
 It is used to advertise professional skills – but also is used to share personal files and status updates.
-Especially if you speak Russian, having an account here can be useful in building connections – and a way to impress Russians that you have jumped into “their” site.
+Especially if you speak Russian, having an account here can be useful in building connections – and a way to impress Russian speakers that you have jumped into “their” site.

 Facebook and LinkedIn